cyclonus101/Lab-of-Legends-Auto-Roller/README.md

 -fixed the visual issue where the passive is double click
 2.2 June 7/21
--Fixed bug where changing passives before changing resolution would not switch image search to new resolution
+-Fixed bug where changing passives before changing resolution would not switch image search to new resolution June 10/21

-June 10/21
 -Fixed typo in evolution passive icon name
 -Changed the delay text and delay dropdown box to align next to each other in the GUI
 June 12/21
 -Added 1366x768 support
 -Fixed some typos
+June 24/21
+-Added loops to image search to reduce chance of accidentally skipping power -As a result you may see the mouse click multiple times

 Function: Reroll passives until you find the one you're searchings for Lab of Legends (a Legends of Runeterra game mode)